Tsarskoye Selo: History

 "Tsarskoe Selo was a magnificent symbol, a supreme gesture, of the Russian autocracy.
 At the edge of the great St. Petersburg plain, fifteen miles south of the capital, a succession of Russian tsars and empresses had created an isolated, miniature world, as artificial and fantastic as a precisely ordered mechanical toy.
 Inside the park, monuments, obelisks and triumphal arches studded eight hundred acres of velvet green lawn.
 An artificial lake, big enough for small sailboats, could be emptied and filled like a bathtub.
-At one end of the lake stood a pink Turkish bath; not far off, a dazzling red-and-gold Chinese pagoda crowned an artificial hillock."
+At one end of the lake stood a pink Turkish bath; (Note: This would have been an Islamic Hammam at the time when the bath was built.
+This is confirmed by the building's dome and "minaret".) not far off, a dazzling red-and-gold Chinese pagoda crowned an artificial hillock."
 The two palaces stood five hundred yards apart in the Imperial Park.
 "Outside the palace gates, Tsarskoe Selo, was an elegant provincial town..."
 The town included "The mansions of the aristocracy, lining the wide tree-shaded boulevard which led from the railway station to the gates of the Imperial Park..."